Designing a simple part

 • Constrain the horizontal and vertical distance from the top-left point of the face

-After these steps, the sketch should look like this:
+The sketch should look like this:

 _images/sketch2-constrained.png